 Step 1 – Self-Assessment

-Self-assessment is all about seeing where you are today; reviewing the skills, experience and attributes that you already have and understanding where that puts you in terms of the membership level you may already qualify for, as well as the level you aspire to.
+Self-assessment is all about seeing where you are today; reviewing the knowledge, skills and experience that you already have and understanding where that puts you in terms of the level of registration you may already qualify for, as well as the level you aspire to.

 To undertake a self-assessment simply:

 - Download the competency framework summary and the three competency framework areas summary here

 - Tick all the competencies you think apply to you

 - Review the five levels of experience and add the appropriate level alongside your checked competency list

 - Align your completed self-assessment with the submission criteria of the three membership levels, Foundation, Registered and Fellow, to understand which level you may already qualify for.
 Then identify the additional competencies and work required to reach the next level